-Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.4 NTU No Soil runoff.
-Lowest monthly percentage (%) meeting limit 0.3 NTU 99.50% No Soil runoff.
-NOTE: Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
-Me monitor it be cause it is a good indicate or of water au ality and the offeetiveness
+(Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.73 No Soil runoff.
+Lowest monthly percentage (%) meeting limit 0.3 NTU 98.0% No Soil runoff.

 NOTE: Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
 We monitor it because it is a good indicator of water quality and the effectiveness of our filtration.